rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-init**
 :	Initialize encrypted directory

+**-ko**
+: Pass additonal mount options to the kernel (comma-separated list).
+FUSE filesystems are mounted with "nodev,nosuid" by default.
+If gocryptfs runs as root, you can enable device files by passing the opposite mount option, "dev", and if you want to enable suid-binaries, pass "suid".
+"ro" (equivalent to passing the "-ro" option) and "noexec" may also be interesting.
+For a complete list see the section `FILESYSTEM-INDEPENDENT MOUNT OPTIONS` in mount(8).

 **-longnames**
 :	Store names longer than 176 bytes in extra files (default true) This flag is useful when recovering old gocryptfs filesystems using